Centre for Digital Identities

 The Division for Central Government Digital Projects provides the basis for professionalising work on ICT projects and operations in the government sector in order to ensure efficient use of government resources.
 The division’s main efforts are centred on establishing a new management system for central government ICT systems, strengthening the existing management system for central government ICT projects, cultivating strong competencies within government authorities, and preparing a model for managing government contracts.
 The division is also secretariat to the Danish Council for ICT.

 Division for Cyber- and Information Security

-The Division is working on securing an efficient and effective digitisation of the public sector.
-We are a division with specialised competencies in the area of security-related legal requirements, standards, and compliance to the EU General data protection regulation (GDPR) and the EU Regulation on electronic identification and trust services for electronic transactions (the eIDAS regulation).
+The Division for Cyber- and Information Security is working on securing an efficient and effective digitisation of the public sector.
+The division has specialised competencies in the area of security-related legal requirements, standards, and compliance to the EU General data protection regulation (GDPR) and the EU Regulation on electronic identification and trust services for electronic transactions (the eIDAS regulation).

 The Division for Digital Inclusion ensures that public sector digitisation caters for everyone in society.
 Some need help to be digital, while others never become digital.
 But no matter what, everyone should have access to the public services they need.
 Work also includes making sure that the authorities are familiar with legal requirements for web accessibility and know how to comply with these requirements.

 Another task of the Division is to monitor the websites of public authorities and to exercise supervision.